• Skip to primary navigation

 • Brown sugar - If you don't have or want to use brown sugar, go with maple syrup instead.

 • Fresh ginger root - This inexpensive herb pairs so well with peaches!
 Check out my tips below for how to peel ginger root.
+Do not use ground ginger in this recipe.

 A fork dropping peach slices into a mason jar.